wvdemeer/jbr.js/HOWTO-run-distributed-jbr.md

 ```

 Optional:
-- Edit `input/dockerfiles/Dockerfile-client` and remove the has on the first line, so it becomes:
+- Edit `input/dockerfiles/Dockerfile-client` and remove the hash on the first line, so it becomes:

   ```dockerfile
   FROM comunica/query-sparql-link-traversal-solid:dev